vendramin/vendramin.github.io/publications.md

 #### Published papers

 ##### 2025
 * [Incremental SAT-Based Enumeration of Solutions to the Yang-Baxter Equation](https://arxiv.org/abs/2501.14363) (with B. Bogaerts, D. Van Caudenberg).
 In: Gurfinkel, A., Heule, M. (eds) _Tools and Algorithms for the Construction and Analysis of Systems.
 TACAS 2025.
 Lecture Notes in Computer Science, vol 15697.
-Springer, Cham._
+Springer, Cham._ Code and database [here](https://gitlab.kuleuven.be/krr/software/ybe-sms).
 * [On computing finite index subgroups of PSL(2,Z)](http://arxiv.org/abs/2307.01826) (with N. Mayorga Uruburu, A. Pacetti). _J.
 Algebra Appl.
 24 (2025), no. 9, Paper No. 2550215._ GAP code DOI: [10.5281/zenodo.8113634](https://doi.org/10.5281/zenodo.8113634).